 - Ensure that affordable housing development is feasible in East Portland: Don’t layer on so many conditions in pursuit of perfect urban form that affordable housing development is stymied.
-Also, consider spending increased staff time, attention, and resources on how to encourage affordable housing development and beautiful urban form appropriate for East Portland over spending additional resources on Inner Ring neighborhoods.
+Also, consider spending increased staff time, attention, and resources on how to encourage affordable housing development and form appropriate for East Portland over spending additional resources on Inner Ring neighborhoods.

 - Map more higher-density multi-dwelling zones along key corridors.
 There are a few places in particular where up-zoning would help implement the Comprehensive Plan.